RACHANA-432/Bank-Transactions-Fraud-Detection-System-Rule-Based-/README.md

 ## Azure Databricks

 Azure Databricks is used as the core data processing engine to transform and analyze transaction data using PySpark.

+**Implementation:**

+- All transformations from Bronze → Silver → Gold are implemented using PySpark with OOP principles (classes, reusable functions, modular design).
+- Data is stored in respective layers as external tables in ADLS.
+- Pipeline logs are maintained in a managed table for monitoring and debugging.

 ---